JuliaLang/www.julialang.org/blog/2020/05/rr.md

 ~~~

 The Julia project, like any large open source project, gets a large number of
-bug reports everyday.
+bug reports every day.
 As the developers of the language, we try our best to
 be as responsive as possible and to triage, investigate and fix any bugs as
 quickly as possible.
 For some bugs, this is easy.
 If the bug report is well
 written and the problem is evident, getting it fixed is usually a quick affair.
-However, for a large number of issues, this is not as easy.
+However, for a large number of reports, this is not as easy.
 There are several
 common reasons why bugs may go unaddressed for extended periods of time, for
 example:

-1) The bug may not reproduce deterministically, or maybe only reproduces on the
+1) The bug may not reproduce deterministically, or may only reproduce on the
    reporter's machine (sometimes known as a [Heisenbug](https://en.wikipedia.org/wiki/Heisenbug)).
-2) The bug report may be incomplete as to the environment in which the bug occurs,
+2) The bug report may be incomplete in specifying the environment in which the bug occurs,
    making it hard to reproduce.
 3) The bug reporter may have seen the bug once, but not been entirely sure what
    caused it making it hard to give a reproducer and making the bug report
    largely unactionable.
 4) The bug may occur only in a large project that is hard to set up.
-5) The bug may require specialized expertise to diagnose (e.g. a missing GC root),
+5) The bug may require specialized expertise to diagnose (e.g. a missing GC root).
-   but the time commitment to reproduce it is too large for those who have the
-   requisite expertise, since their time is in high demand.
+   Usually, the time of such experts is in high demand, making the time commitment
+   required to reproduce and investigate such bugs prohibitive.

 In addition, there are the bugs that never get filed, because the user may
-feel the effort to write a high-quality bug report is too high, since their
+feel the effort to write a high-quality bug report is too high.
-specific setup would be too complicated to describe and reproduce.
 Such
-experiences are frustrating both for the users encountering them and for us,
+experiences are frustrating both for the users encountering them and for us.
-because we don't learn about them and sometimes only hear about it years later,
+We often don't learn about these experiences and sometimes only hear about them years later.
-when we get told that somebody gave up on their project in Julia because they
+Somebody may have given up on their project in Julia because they
 encountered some crashing problem that they didn't feel qualified to reduce into
 a concise bug report and subsequently gave up on using Julia for their project.
 Lastly, we don't want or expect our users to be expert bug reporters.
 They are